franklinnevesfilho/FlashCards-p.2/README.md

 ## Notes

 I had somewhat of a difficulty figuring out the back button as I was unsure how to properly use the useState and props feature.

-Also to implement the flip animation in css, was new to me and very interesting to learn.
+Also, to implement the flip animation in css, was new to me and very interesting to learn.

 ## License